-Requirements for the Human Services: Addiction Studies certificate of achievement may be met by completing 42 units of required courses with a grade of "C" or better.
+Requirements for the Human Services: Addiction Studies certificate of achievement may be met by completing 45 units of required courses with a grade of "C" or better.

-( /

-ENGLISH 101 COLLEGE READING AND COMPOSITION I 3

-PSYCH 001 GENERAL PSYCHOLOGY I

-PSYCH 003 PERSONALITY AND SOCIAL DEVELOPMENT 3

-PSYCH 014 ABNORMAL PSYCHOLOGY3
+ENGLISH 101 COLLEGE READING AND COMPOSITION I 3 ADDICST 004 CLINICAL COUNSELING LAWS AND ETHICS3 PSYCH 001 GENERAL PSYCHOLOGY I PSYCH 003 PERSONALITY AND SOCIAL DEVELOPMENT 3 PSYCH 014 ABNORMAL PSYCHOLOGY

-PSYCH 043 PRINCIPLES OF GROUP DYNAMICS I3
+PSYCH 043 PSYCH 045 PRINCIPLES OF GROUP DYNAMICS I

-PSYCH 045 ISSUES IN HUMAN SERVICE CAREERS 3

 PSYCH 063 ALCOHOL/DRUG STUDIES: PREVENTION AND EDUCATION

+OR

+ADDICST 022 PREVENTION SPECIALIST TRAINING3

 PSYCH 064 INTRODUCTION TO ALCOHOL AND DRUG ABUSE

+OR

+ADDICST 001 UNDERSTANDING ADDICTION AND COUNSELING3

 PSYCH 065 CHEMICAL DEPENDENCY: INTERVENTION, TREATMENT AND RECOVERY

+OR

+ADDICST 007 ADDICTION TREATMENT AND RECOVERY 3

 PSYCH 067 COUNSELING TECHNIQUES FOR THE CHEMICALLY ADDICTED

 PSYCH 068 BIOPSYCHOLOGY OF CHEMICAL DEPENDENCY: DRUGS,

 BEHAVIOR & HEALTH

-PSYCH 084 FIELDWORK I, ADDICTION STUDIES3
+PSYCH 084 OR FIELDWORK I, ADDICTION STUDIES

+ADDICST 084 FIELD WORK PRACTICUM3

-PSYCH 085 FIELDWORK II, DRUG/ALCOHOL
+PSYCH 085 OR FIELDWORK II, DRUG/ALCOHOL

+ADDICST 085 ADVANCED FIELD WORK PRACTICUM3

-PSYCH 086 FIELDWORK III, DRUG/ALCOHOL
+PSYCH 086 OR FIELDWORK III, DRUG/ALCOHOL

+ADDICST 086 ADVANCED FIELD WORK PRACTICUM (III) 3

-\Can be substituted with PSYCH 002 (BIOLOGICAL PSYCHOLOGY).
+Can be substituted with PSYCH 002 (BIOLOGICAL PSYCHOLOGY).
 Contact the Department Chair for more information.

-Human Services: Generalist
+Human Services: Generalist Certificate of Achievement

-Students in the Human Services Generalist certificate program are academically prepared in basic psychology courses such as Introductory Psychology, Personality and Social Development, and Abnormal Psychology.
-Another part of the core classes concentrates on important communication skills and self-awareness through participating in group dynamics courses, which are conducted as laboratory workshops for the purpose of engaging in and learning about the group process.
-The third aspect of the core courses is a three semester rotation through fieldwork courses, coordinated and taught by a faculty member, in cooperation with facilities in the community.
+Students in the Human Services: Generalist program are academically prepared in basic psychology courses such as Introductory Psychology, Personality and Social Development, and Abnormal Psychology.
+Another part of the core classes concentrates on important communication skills and self-awareness through participating in Group Dynamics courses, which are conducted as laboratory workshops for the purpose of engaging in and learning about the group process.
+The third aspect of the core courses is a three-semester rotation through Field Work courses, coordinated and taught by a faculty member, in cooperation with facilities in the community.
 These fieldwork courses are related to the student's special interests and the population with whom they expect to work in the future.
+Additional possible careers include community and social service specialist, social and human service assistant, community outreach worker, family services advocate, child welfare specialist, and geriatric social worker assistant.